SysKitTeam/docs-point/point-collaborators/workspace-review/workspace-review-overview.md

 # Workspace Review

-**The Workspace review**, in the context of the Microsoft 365 environment, is a scheduled review for Microsoft 365 workspaces that ensures each workspace follows your organization's policies for governance, such as:
+**The Workspace review**, in the context of the Microsoft 365 environment, is a scheduled review for Microsoft 365 workspaces that ensures each workspace follows your organization's policies for governance.
-* The maximum or minimum number of owners per workspace
-* Keeping sensitive information secure
-* Reviewing shared content and permissions
-* Make decisions regarding inactive workspaces

-A few examples of such Microsoft 365 workspaces are as follows:

-* SharePoint Sites
-* Microsoft Teams
-* Microsoft 365 Groups
-* OneDrive
-* Yammer

 The **Workspace Review task is usually performed by a workspace owner**, however, reviewers for workspace review policies can be defined by the Syskit Point Admins.
-Depending on the [settings for the workspace review policy](../../governance-and-automation/workspace-review/monitor-workspace-review.md), you might be asked to:
+Depending on the [settings for the workspace review policy](../../governance-and-automation/workspace-review/setup-workspace-review.md), you might be asked to:
 * Confirm or edit workspace ownership
 * Review external sharing and guest access
 * Check file and folder sharing